Countering foreign interference

 • expanding the scope the current wrongful communication, retention, or copying of information offences to address notable gaps, such as local government information

 • making it explicit that unauthorised sharing of military tactics, techniques, and procedures is an offence.
-This provides certainty for when this type of sensitive information can be lawfully disclosed, and
+This provided certainty for when this type of sensitive information can be lawfully disclosed, and

 • ensuring that information that was formerly government information continues to be within scope of relevant offences as it still has the potential to prejudice the security or defence of New Zealand if it is disclosed without authorisation.

-• introducing a definition of “person who owes allegiance to the Sovereign in right of New Zealand” into the Crimes Act to provide greater certainty about who can commit the offence of espionage and a small number of other offences that contain this term including the offences of treason; inciting to mutiny; and the wrongful communication, retention, or copying of official information.
+• introducing a definition of “person who owes allegiance to the Sovereign in right of New Zealand” into the Crimes Act to provide greater certainty about who can commit the offence of espionage and a small number of other offences that contain this term, including treason; inciting to mutiny; and the wrongful communication, retention, or copying of official information.

 • introducing new offences to address gaps related to criminal liability for the offences of espionage, treason, and inciting to mutiny.

-Further information on the Crimes (Countering Foreign Interference) Amendment Bill
+Further information on the Crimes (Countering Foreign Interference) Amendment Act

-Read the Bill on the Legislation.govt.nz website(external link)
+Read the Act on the Legislation.govt.nz website(external link)

-Information related to the Bill or the Bill's policy can be accessed using the links below.
-Links to further information, including proactively released Cabinet papers, will be provided as the documents become available.
+Information related to the Act or the Act's policy can be accessed using the links below.

 Regulatory Impact Statement [PDF, 2.3 MB]